jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 Why is <video> on a web page ( e.g. Youtube ) resized ?

-<video> has a container ( like width=100% ) & by default it's video{object-fit:contain} of the user agent stylesheet of Edge , Chrome , Firefox .
+<video> has a container ( like width=100% ) & by default it's video{object-fit:contain} of the user agent stylesheet of Edge , Chrome , Firefox , Falkon .
 If no width , no height the default is width:auto & height:auto .
 If no video|img{object-fit: ... } , the default is video|img{object-fit:fill} .